TKS Industrial offers an innovative carbon concentrator design called a

 Smaller FBC systems can fit in a 25' x 25' area, but medium-to-large FBCs require a 30' x 30' area.

-The FBC system has been installed over 70 times since introduction, in seven different countries spanning ten different industries.
+The FBC system has been installed over 10 times since introduction at four different Fortune 500 companies.

 Let TKS handle every aspect of your project from start-to-finish.